tessercat/daoistic-book/book.md

 ## English

-When good leaders are shown the way, it's hard, but they can walk right down the middle.
+When good leaders are shown the way, they work hard so they can walk right down the middle.

 When average leaders are shown the way, some create, some destroy.